baralchirag/patro-today/README.md

 # Minimal Nepali Calander
-This is a minimal nepali calander app , with only those information which you'll need in day to day life which includes a Bikram Sambat date and Georgian date.
+This is a minimal Nepali calendar app, providing only the information you need for day-to-day life, including a Bikram Sambat date and Gregorian date.

 ## Features
 - Displays both Nepali and English dates.
 - Easy-to-use interface.